Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

-Contextuality can be understood as a local concordance that can't be extended to a global concordance.
-It deals with compatibility between measurements, here understood as fundamental objects.
-Thus this phenomenon appears as relations between parts of a set.
-To formalize this idea, let's first define how to write these relations.
+Contextuality can be understood as a local concordance in the sense of compatibility of fundamental objects, usually called measurements because of physical applications, that can’t be extended to a global concordance.
+To formalize this idea, let’s first define how to write this concordance generically\footnote{In literature one usually consider compatibility hypergraphs \cite{amaral2017geometrical,Amaral2018}.}.

 \begin{definition}[Hypergraph] A hypergraph is a triple $\left(X,\mathcal{C},\epsilon\right)$, where $X$ is a set of objects called vertices, $\mathcal{C}$ is a set of objects called hyperedges, and $\epsilon$ is the incidence weight $\epsilon:X\times\mathcal{C}\to\left\{0,1\right\}$ that codify if a vertex $m\in X$ is in a hyperedge $U\in\mathcal{C}$ ($\epsilon\left(m,U\right)=1$) or not ($\epsilon\left(m,U\right)=0$). \end{definition}